L. BROOKS PATTERSON, OAKLAND COUNTY EXECUTIVE

 Is Oakland County covering current year expenditures and other obligations with current year revenues?|

-In short, the County has maintained a balanced budget throughout the Great Recession, fully-funded its pension and health care obligations within our balanced budgets, and has a balanced financial plan through FY 2020.
+In short, the County has maintained a balanced budget throughout the Great Recession, fully-funded its pension and health care obligations within our balanced budgets, and has a balanced financial plan through FY 2021.
 In fact, Oakland County's millage rate for general operations remained at 4.19 mills from 1998 through 2014 and was maintained at that low rate despite the budget challenges brought on by the Great Recession.
 In March 2015, a .10 mill reduction was approved by the Board of Commissioners for the 2015 tax levy, bringing the County's millage rate down to 4.09 mills for general operations, the third lowest tax rate of the State's 83 counties.
 In September 2015, an additional .05 mill reduction was approved by the Board of Commissioners for the 2016 tax levy, bringing the County's millage rate down to 4.04 mills for general operations.
 In September 2016, the Board of Commissioners authorized 4.04 mills for general operations for the 2017 tax levy.
 The County's balanced budget principles have garnered a bond rating of 'AAA' for over a dozen years by two bond rating agencies.

 Is Oakland County paying current bills with cash on-hand?|